seanatic/signal-composer-plugin-gateway/README.md

 dnf install signal-composer-binding
 ```

-This plugin subscribe to modbus event and get data to redis database.
-Si it requires 2 mores services:
+This plugin subscribes to modbus event and send data to redis database.
+It requires 2 more services:

 * modbus-binding
 * redis-tsdb-binding